Progress-for-Britain/progress-web/README.md

 ## 📞 Support

-For support and questions, please open an issue in the GitHub repository.
+For support and questions regarding Progress UK's web platform, please open an issue in the GitHub repository or contact the development team.

+## 🏛️ About Progress UK

+This platform serves Progress UK, a political movement focused on unleashing Britain's potential through progressive policies and grassroots organizing.

 ---

-Built with ❤️ using React Native, Expo, and Node.js
+Built with ❤️ for Progress UK using React Native, Expo, and Node.js